mneematallah/Android-Weather-App/README.md

 # Android Weather App

-This is a simple weather forecast application developed as part of Assignment #6 for **ECE 422C – Software Design & Implementation II** at **The University of Texas at Austin (Fall 2023)**.
+This is a simple weather forecast application that I developed.
 The goal of this project was to gain hands-on experience with Android development, Java networking, and JSON parsing.

 ## 📱 Features